 The technical integration is half the battle.
 The other half is navigating hospital IT processes:

 - Security reviews: Every hospital has its own HIPAA security questionnaire.
-Build a master response document and keep it current.
+Build a master response document and keep it up to date.
 Budget 2-4 weeks for the review process.

 - Change management: Hospital IT teams have change windows (often Tuesday and Thursday evenings).
 Plan your go-lives accordingly.

 - Interface analysts: These are your best friends.
-They know where every HL7 message goes and every FHIR endpoint is configured.
+They know where every HL7 message goes and which FHIR endpoints are configured.
 Build relationships early.

 - Downtime coordination: EHR systems have scheduled maintenance windows.
 Your integration must handle downtime gracefully — queue messages, retry with backoff, and alert on extended outages.